aioooi/ChatGCP/README.md

 # Go Microservices GCP

-An example service written in Golang, deployed to GCP.
+An example service written in Golang, deployed to GCP, using a simple GitHub Action.